 Mrs. Pat and I would often sit chatting for close to an hour when I picked up Little Girl.
 She quickly became a dear, dear friend.
 I learned a lot from her unofficial mentorship during that season.

 3. When I was a working mom, God allowed my husband to have some daddy-daughter bonding time.

 Not many fathers ever get to be stay-at-home dads, but my husband did!
 He actually kept our daughter in the morning before his classes or part-time job at our church.
-Sure, I would have rather been with her myself, but I was excited for my husband to have that special time.
+Sure, I would have rather been with her myself.
+But I was excited for my husband to have that special time with her.

 4. When I was a working mom and exclusively breastfeeding, God sharpened my will and determination.

 One of my fears about going back to work would be that my breastfeeding would end.
 Not so!
-In fact, going back to work made me all the more determined to pump enough milk for our time apart and take advantage of breastfeeding as much as possible during our time together.
+In fact, going back to work made me all the more determined to pump enough milk for our time apart.
+And, I took advantage of breastfeeding as much as possible during our time together.